 From here, you can continue to apply filters to cut your data even further to help find the specific area of improvement.
 For example, if you find that a department is scoring lower on average than the other departments in your org, you can continue to cut the data deeper by grouping by Manager to see if a specific team is having trouble.

-It is not possible to filter on the field that you are currently comparing on.
+It is not possible to filter on the field you are currently comparing on.
 So, for example, if you are grouping by department, you cannot apply a Department = Engineering filter, as it would remove the comparison feature.

 Note: You can export the heatmap as a CSV by clicking Export CSV within the view.